 Let’s Set Some One Year Food Photography Goals

 There are a number of templates out there you can use to set food photography goals for the coming year.
-The template I use is this one.
+I have a free template in my resource hub if you’re a subscriber to the blog.

 To get you started think about where you’d ultimately like your photography to take you.
 That is to say, if someone could wave a magic wand and grant one wish for your photography what would it be?